That’s why in the previous post of our content writing series, I covered the things you need to prepare before writing a piece of content for the web.

 For a brand, it gives a glimpse of people and processes behind the scenes.
 You turn from a cold corporation to a warm bunch of people.

-Show your readers that you have been through the same challenges, you understand what they are going through, how to got to the solution, what did you do and what kind of results you got.
+Writing good content is about showing your readers that you have been through the same challenges, you understand what they are going through, how to got to the solution, what did you do and what kind of results you got.

 An emotional story is more interesting, engaging and memorable than just plain facts or numbers.